elunna/nerfhack-changelog/README.md

 * Add inventory weight/carrycap and n/52 items display
 * /> or < can be used to autotravel to stairs (autostairtravel option)
 * Display AC values for armor in the hero's inventory (Splice)
-* Prayer statistics (last prayed, reconciled, or received a gift) can be viewed in the attributes screen (via Ctrl-X)
+* Prayer statistics (last prayed, reconciled, received a gift, divine protection) can be viewed in the attributes screen (via Ctrl-X)
-* Show how many points of divine protection hero has in the attributes screen.
 * All position prompts may be aborted
 * Show warning level 0 for very weak monsters (Dyna)
-* We are able to see more monster conditions on farlook (Evil/Splice/xnh)
-* Farlook also shows amulets and rings monsters are wearing
-* We are able to see what weapon a monster is wielding from farlook (Evil)
-* We are able to see roughly how much armor a monster is wearing on farlook (Evil)
 * More descriptive combat messages have been added to enhance hits and misses (xnh)
 * The SLASH'EM style message is used for getting zapped by cancellation
-* Show messages for objects that are randomly cursed (Dyna)
+* Show explicit messages for objects that are randomly cursed from monsters cursing your items or wizard harassment (Dyna)
 * Print an explicit message when summon nasties occurs as part of wizard harassment
 * Special room and special level walls can have their own unique coloring (Splice/xnh)
+* Enabled autocomplete for #twoweapon
+* Enable **full options** by default
 * Disabled **#chronicle** from auto-completing (so #chat will autocomplete as normal)
-* Enabled autocomplete for #twoweapon
 * Disabled **farlook help**
 * Disabled the 3.7 **tutorial**
-* Enable **full options** by default
 * Changed the symbol for **sinks** back to #
 * The hero's color reflects their race (SLASH'EM)
 * Suggest donation amount (relative to XP level) when #chatting to priests
-* Change woundedlegs, glowhands, and barehanded statuses to opt-out so they are available by default
-* NERFHACKOPTIONS instead of NETHACKOPTIONS
+* Use NERFHACKOPTIONS instead of NETHACKOPTIONS so it does't clash with NetHack.
 * Added a "Rabid" status for when the player is rabid
 * Added a "Phasing" status for hwen the player is phasing

+#### Farlook enhancements
+* We are able to see more monster conditions on farlook (Evil/Splice/xnh)
+  * You can ascertain monsters that are berserking, rabid, spell-beings.
+* Farlook also shows amulets and rings monsters are wearing
+* We are able to see what weapon a monster is wielding from farlook (Evil)
+* We are able to see roughly how much armor a monster is wearing on farlook (Evil)

 ## New config options

 * **showdamage:** Displays damage dealt and flanking bonuses/penalties
 * **do_not_flip_soko:** Enables player to choose whether they want Sokoban levels to be flipped.
 If enabled, incurs Sokoban penalty for each level used.
 * **invweight:** Show weights of objects in inventory
+* **autostairtravel:** Allow fast travel to stairs with < and >

 ### WIZMODE FEATURES
 * The #wizcrown command has been added for testing crowning (Evil)